cpbonnell/microdantic/README.md

 these three tools has its own How-To guide, discussing its specific use for addressing its area of concern.

-**Contract as Code**

-It completely is possible to write your data contract in a natural language in a text document, and then have all interested parties write their own logic for implementing it.
-Many companies do this, and manage to get by.
-But this introduces an unnecessary component of uncertainty (the natural language), and lots of unnecessary work (implementing contract compliant code for each application).

-However, if a set of tools exists that can be shared across all participating applications, then the contract can be defined directly in code.
-This ensures that the contract is always interpreted in exactly the same way by all actors.
-Microdantic was designed with this use case in mind.

-Microdantic is writen in pure python, with no dependencies.
-This means that it can be included in any number of different applications with no risk of dependency mismatch.
-The Python language features used are compatible with all major flavors of Python (CPython, MicroPython, CircuitPython).
-Unlike Pydantic, it also contains no compiled binary code elements.
-This means that it remains usable on platforms with non-standard processor architecture, such as embeded platforms and microcontrollers like Arduino.

-This means that data contracts written using Microdantic can be shared across complex and rich distributed applications.
-For example, a contract entity could be generated on an Arduino device running CircuitPython on an Atmel processor, and sent as a packed binary over a Bluetooth connection to a RaspberryPi gateway running CPython on an ARM processor.
-Since it is the same contract, the RaspberryPi reconstructs the Bluetooth data into an identical Python object, collates it, and sends it as JSON to a server in the cloud.
-The FastAPI server application uses the same contract running CPython on an Intel x86 processor architecture, so it too reconstructs the identical Python object.
-From there the object could be sent to PyScript web application running in MicroPython for display in a dashboard to an end user.

 ## Model Class Registration
 TODO